 On March 5, 2013, Remy entered into a First Amendment to its existing five year Asset-Based Revolving Credit Facility (the "Remy Credit Facility" and "Remy Credit Facility First Amendment") to extend the maturity date of the Remy Credit Facility from December 17, 2015 to September 5, 2018 and reduce the interest rate.
 The Remy Credit Facility now bears interest at a defined Base Rate plus 0.50%-1.00% per year or, at Remy's election, at an applicable LIBOR Rate plus 1.50%-2.00% per year and is paid monthly.
 The Remy Credit Facility First Amendment maintains the current maximum availability at \$95 million, which may be increased, under certain circumstances, by \$20 million, though the actual amount that may be borrowed is based on the amount of collateral.
 The Remy Credit Facility is secured by substantially all domestic accounts receivable and inventory held by Remy.
-Remy will incur an unused commitment fee of 0.375% on the unused amount of collateral supporting the Remy Credit Facility, the amount borrowed, and the outstanding letters of credit of \$3 million, there was additional availability for borrowing of \$79 million on June 30, 2013.
-The Remy Credit Facility contains various restrictive covenants, which include, among other things: (i) a maximum leverage ratio, decreasing over the term of the facility; (ii) a minimum interest coverage ratio, increasing over the term of the facility; (ii) a minimum interest coverage ratio, for minimum liquidity; and (v) limitations on the payment of dividends in excess of a specified amount.
+Remy will incur an unused commitment fee of 0.375% on the unused amount of commitments under the Remy Credit Facility First Amendment.
+At September 30, 2013, the Remy Credit Facility balance was zero.
+Based upon the collateral supporting the Remy Credit Facility, the amount borrowed, and the outstanding letters of credit of \$3 million, there was additional availability for borrowing of \$70 million on September 30, 2013.
+The Remy Credit Facility contains various restrictive covenants, which include, among other things: (i) a maximum leverage ratio, decreasing over the term of the facility; (ii) a minimum interest coverage ratio, increasing over the term of the facility; (iii) mandatory prepayments upon certain asset sales and debt issuances; (iv) requirements for minimum liquidity; and (v) limitations on the payment of dividends in excess of a specified amount.

 On March 5, 2013, Remy entered into a \$300 million Amended and Restated Term B Loan Credit Agreement ("Term B Amendment") to refinance the existing \$287 million Term B Loan, extend the maturity from December 17, 2016 to March 5, 2020, and reduce the interest rate.
 The Term B Amendment now bears interest at LIBOR (subject to a floor of 1.25%) plus 3% per year, with an original issue discount of approximately \$1 million.
 The Term B Amendment also contains an option to increase the borrowing provided certain conditions are satisfied, including maintaining a maximum leverage ratio.
 The Term B Amendment is secured by a first priority lien on the stock of Remy's subsidiaries and substantially all domestic assets other than accounts receivable and inventory pledged to the Remy Credit Facility.
 Principal payments in the amount of approximately \$1 million are due at the end of each calendar quarter with termination and final payment no later than March 5, 2020.
 The Term B Amendment also includes covenants and events of default customary for a facility of this type, including a cross-default provision under which the lenders may declare the loan in default if Remy (i) fails to make a payment when due under any debt having a principal amount greater than \$5 million or (ii) breaches any other covenant in any such debt as a result of which the holders of such debt are permitted to accelerate its maturity.
-Remy is in compliance with all covenants as of June 30, 2013.
+Remy is in compliance with all covenants as of September 30, 2013.
 The Term B Loan is subject to an excess cash calculation which may require the payment of additional principal on an annual basis.
-At June 30, 2013, the average borrowing rate, including the impact of the interest rate swaps, was 4.25%.
+At September 30, 2013, the average borrowing rate, including the impact of the interest rate swaps, was 4.25%.

-Gross principal maturities of notes payable at June 30, 2013 are as follows (in millions):
+Gross principal maturities of notes payable at September 30, 2013 are as follows (in millions):